maloninc/sprinklesJS/README.md

 });
 ```

-# Support API
+# API

-Here is a list of support API.
+Here is a list of API.

 - s.find
 - s.parent